PrathamSharma-2811/Rag_app_ReactJS/Readme.md

 ### Running the Application

-1. Ensure you have the PDF document (`animal.pdf`) in the project directory.
+1. Ensure you have the PDF document (`animal.pdf`) in the project directory OR you have a folder ('api/data') that contains text files or pdf.
 2. Start the FastAPI server:
     ```sh
     uvicorn main:app --reload